turnly/turnly/apps/business-data-fields/README.md

 # Business Data Fields

-Business data fields for the organizations to obtain the necessary data according to their logic and internal processes.
+An on-demand business data fields management service.
+The organizations take advantage of this service to obtain the necessary data according to their logic and internal processes.

-We send the customer answers to your processor before taking-ticket.
-A processor can be a lambda function or an external API that performs validations or even data transformation.

-Data processors are a great feature that integrates your logic into the flow of taking-ticket.

 ### Technologies stack